uw-dims/dims-swplan/docs/source/commercializationplan.rst

 A not-for-profit entity known as the Public Infrastructure Security Collaboration and Exchange System (PISCES-NW, for "North West") was recently formed.
-The Board of Directors has submitted a proposal to DHS to extend a regional SLTT security monitoring project (formerly known as "PRISEM").
+The Board of Directors is seeking grant funding to extend a regional SLTT security monitoring project (formerly known as the Public Regional Information Security Event Monitoring project, or "PRISEM").
 Under this proposal, the PI will be engaged for a limited time in the initial phase as a sub-contractor, focused on assisting with implementation of selected DIMS open source products as requested by PISCES-NW.
-One of the PISCES-NW project's objectives is to integrate DHS S&T-funded research products, which fits in line with values and objectives described in Section :ref:`introduction`.
+One of the PISCES-NW project's objectives is to integrate DHS S&T-funded research products, which fits in line with values and objectives described in Sections :ref:`introduction` and :ref:`valueproposition`.

 .. _cri: